 I grew up on the Gower Peninsula and learned to fish for sea bass and mackerel from an old canvas and wood kayak alongside my father.
 When not on the water, I would spend every spare moment exploring the woods close to my home, or reading about the great explorers and their exploits.
 Here's my insider guide to Swansea Bay, Mumbles and Gower.

 Swansea, the second largest city in Wales, with its legendary nightlife centred on Wind Street and the recently developed SA1 area, is a must for any visitor.
 Swansea is known for being the birthplace of poet Dylan Thomas, and home of the Swans, who were until very recently in the Premier League.
-For me, no visit to Swansea would be complete without a visit to its historic Swansea market, the largest covered market in Wales, with over 100 stalls selling everything from fresh local produce, (seafood such as cockles and laverbread), to jewellery and leather goods.
+For me, no visit would be complete without a trip to the historic Swansea market, the largest covered market in Wales, with over 100 stalls selling everything from fresh local produce including seafood, such as cockles and laverbread, to jewellery and leather goods.

 The southern coastline of Gower is largely made up of limestone cliffs punctuated with a selection of fantastic beaches and secluded coves.
 Some beaches such as Pwll Du can only be reached by walking over fairly challenging terrain, while others like Caswell Bay have parking and a cafe right next to the sand, so there’s really something for everyone regardless of ability or preference.

 If that all sounds a bit too much like hard work, there’s no better way to explore the Gower coast and meet its wildlife than by boat.
-Gower Coast Adventures run trips from Oxwich Bay on the “Sea Serpent”, a rigid hulled inflatable craft, powered by a 315 horsepower turbo diesel engine capable of 30 knots.
-They run a range of different trips which are as educational as they are exhilarating.
-My favourite includes a circuit of the tidal island of Worms Head, with its colony of Atlantic Grey Seals and abundant birdlife.
+Gower Coast Adventures run trips from Oxwich Bay on the 'Sea Serpent', a rigid-hulled inflatable craft, powered by a 315 horsepower turbo diesel engine capable of 30 knots.
+They run a range of different trips that are as educational as they are exhilarating.
+My favourite includes a circuit of the tidal island of Worm's Head, with its colony of Atlantic Grey Seals and abundant birdlife.
 And if you’re lucky you may even spot a porpoise or dolphin during the trip.

 All that sea air will definitely give you an appetite, and what could be better than some no nonsense pub grub at a venue named after a legendary folk hero?
 The King Arthur Hotel and Restaurant in Reynoldston is always a welcome sight after a busy day of work or play.